|GPS Coordinates for Finlayson Point Provincial Park are N47 3.32226 W79 47.8061|

-Temagami seems to be a tourist hub.
+Temagami is a tourist hub.
 Wilderness outfitter and marine were busy, so was the Trading Post.
-No matter where you travel, visiting the Trading Post is an absolute MUST.
+No matter where you travel in Canada, visiting the Trading Post is an absolute MUST.
 It is one of these places where you always find the one thing you didn't know you were missing.

 The Finlayson Point Provincial Park camp site has the general amenities like all the Provincial Parks.
 That includes a picnic table and fire pit.
 There is also a garbage disposal and recycling station.
 Firewood and ice is usually available at the park store.

-For this trip, we avoided the electrical sites.
+We spent one night at the park and didn't get electrical hook-up.
 So no watching DVDs in the trailer before bedtime.
-We have the first season of Dark Angel with us, but until now we watched only the first two episodes.
+We brought the first season of Dark Angel with us, but until now we only watched the first two episodes.
 That was back at the Marten River trip.
-Unless we have an electrical hook-up, my laptop's battery won't handle more than 15 minutes of DVD play.
+Unless we have an electrical hook-up, the laptop's battery won't handle more than 15 minutes of DVD play.

 We didn't set-up a tent or the canopy to save time.
-It was still early when we hit the road in the morning.
+Our plan was to leave early in the morning.

 The beginning of the Plaque Text reads: